• Skip to primary navigation

 kaffir lime leaves

-Other Names For Kaffir Lime
+Other Names for Kaffir Lime

 • Citrus hystrix (scientific name)